DHCodeReview/info-drama/README.md

 1. In _suprise-pairwise-from-embedding.R_ you can find the main calculations for the pairwise comparison of characters based on the maximum cosine similarities of their sentences taking into account the time of the utterence; the weightening procedure; and the network normalization.
 2. In _network-from-embedding.R_ you can find the R codes for visualizing the results from _suprise-pairwise-from-embedding.R_
 3. In _pairwise_sentences_ you can compere two characters and see their most and less similar sentences.

+Example sentences:
+In folder _sentence-example_ you can find the most and less similar sentences in some pairwise compersions as a result of _pairwise_sentences_.
+You can find here the results of the comparison of different SBERT models (compared sentences from _Hamlet_)